Help people "break the ice."

-Amy Carlson: And I'm Amy Carlson from Mind Tools.
-Whenever a group of strangers gets together to achieve something specific, the first few moments can be rather awkward.
+Whenever a group of strangers get together to do something important, the first few moments can be rather awkward.
 People don't know what's expected of them, and they often feel self-conscious and unwilling to join in.
-You can easily guard against this by running an ice breaker at the start of the session.
-Ice breakers help people get to know each other better and buy into the purpose of the gathering, leading to a more productive event.

-JM: Like all of the other parts of the event, the ice breaker needs to be planned.
-The type of ice breaker you use will depend on who's taking part.
-They may be like-minded people from different parts of your organisation, or they may represent many different backgrounds, cultures and outlooks.
-As you design your ice breaker, focus on the similarities between the participants, not the differences.
+The type of ice breaker you use depends on who's taking part.
+They may be like-minded people from various departments within your organization, or they may be at different stages in their careers, with contrasting backgrounds and experience.
+As you design your ice breaker, focus on the similarities shared by the participants – not their differences.

 The ice breaker warms people up for the work they've gathered together to do, and it has its own objectives.
 These might be to establish a productive working environment, or they might be to break down boundaries of seniority or status to create a level playing field, so that everyone contributes to the event.

 Make a list of your objectives and ask yourself how you'll achieve each one.
 For example, how will you create a common sense of purpose?
 When you've done this, you'll be in a good position to choose the right ice breaker for your group.

 There are several types of activity you can use.
 A popular one is the "little known fact" ice breaker.
 Ask participants to introduce themselves with the usual information – their names and their roles – but to also include one little-known fact about themselves.
 This becomes a humanizing element, which can help break down differences in grade and status.